INTEARnear/docs/docs/events-api/events-api.md

 You can subscribe to realtime events from the WebSocket API by connecting to `wss://ws-events-v3.intear.tech/events/<event_name>` and sending a filter object.

+For testnet, use `wss://ws-events-v3-testnet.intear.tech/events/<event_name>`.
+Potlock and SocialDB events are not available on testnet.

 <WebSocketTester url="wss://ws-events-v3.intear.tech/events/ft_transfer" startingFilter={{"And":[{"path":"token_id","operator":{"Equals":"wrap.near"}}]}} text="Try it out!" />

 ## Event Names